wuweimin23/IMED/README.md

 ##Results

-We following table reports the results of our method compared to the state-of-the-art results.
+We following table reports the results of our method compared to the state-of-the-art results on datasets: Office-31, Office-Home and Visda-2017.

 <div align="center">
 <table>